Homemade ricotta is literally the easiest cheese you can make and the flavour comparison between fresh and store bought is astounding.

 Choose a salt with no additives (aside from iodine, often listed as potassium iodide).

-Some table salt I have purchased in the past contains sugar and cornstarch, which can alter the end product of your cheese, especially if you get into more intense cheesemaking in the future.
+Some table salt I have purchased in the past contains sugar and cornstarch.
+This can alter the end product of your cheese, especially if you get into more intense cheesemaking in the future.

 If you can’t find a fine sea salt without additives, use either kosher salt (add about 1/2 tsp more salt) or pickling salt (very expensive).